scramjetorg/framework-js/README.md

 await stream.read(); // "bar"
 ```

-Read returns a Promise which waits until there is something ready to be read from a stream.
+Read returns a `Promise` which waits until there is something ready to be read from a stream.

 ### Basic operations

 The whole idea of stream processing is an ability to quickly and efficiently transfom data which flows through the stream.
-Let's take a look at basic operations (called `transforms`) and what they do.
+Let's take a look at basic operations (called `transforms`) and what they do:

 #### Mapping

-Mapping stream data is bascially the same as mapping array.
-It allows to map a chunk to a new value:
+Mapping stream data is bascially the same as mapping an array.
+It allows to map a `chunk` to a new value:

 ```ts
 import { DataStream } from "scramjet";